UNLOCK FREE TRAINING

 • Information about a home's insulation, including its type and location.

 N.H.
 Rev. Stat.
-Ann. § 477:4-a requires sellers to give the buyer certain radon gas, lead paint, and arsenic notices.
+Ann. § 477:4-a requires sellers to give the buyer specific radon gas, lead paint, and arsenic notices.

-An experienced real estate attorney will have detailed knowledge about disclosures and should be able to provide you with legal advice and any forms that you'll need, along with assistance on how to complete those forms properly.
+An experienced real estate attorney will have detailed knowledge about disclosures and should be able to provide you with legal advice and any forms you'll need, along with assistance on completing those forms properly.

 Do You Need A License To Wholesale Real Estate In New Hampshire?